ntno/aws-exam-prep/vpc.md

 ### subnet
 * subnet == 1 availability zone
 * you can put subnets in different availability zones
+* 200 per VPC by default

 #### IP range
+first 4 addresses are reserved for amazon's use

 10.0.0.0 - high address range
 172.16.0.0 - medium
 192.168.0.0 - small address range